ElliottjPierce/noiz/book/src/README.md

 - be familiar with what different kinds of noise looks like,
 - have an intuition for how noise is implemented,
 - get an idea of how to implement custom kinds of noise

+If you see anything wrong with this book: unclear explanations, undocumented items, typos, etc, please open an issue on github!